 If you are supporting someone with dementia, it will be important to recognise that it is a big responsibility.
 It is important that you are not ignoring your own needs and taking care of yourself.
 There is a lot of support that is available for you such as from the local council and organisations such as Dementia UK and Alzheimer’s Society.

 At Cavendish Homecare we can help support you and your loved ones with our expertise in delivering dementia care at home.
-We know that being diagnosed with dementia can have a huge emotional, social, and psychological effect on both the person suffering and their family.
+We know that being diagnosed with dementia can have a huge emotional, social, and psychological effect on both the person living with Dementia and their family.
 Therefore we ensure specialist care in the comfort of one’s own home.

 Contact or email us info@cavendishhomecare.com to see how we can assist you.